semhoun/TFT-MoodeCoverArt/README.md

 The overlay colours adjust for light and dark artwork, but can be hard to read with some artwork.

-The script does not search online for artwork.
+The script does not search online for artwork

 ### Assumptions.